 Firstly, any brooch would make a wonderful addition to a jewellery collection.
 However if you want to make sure that you’re choosing a piece that’s right for you, here are some tips:

 - Consider your personal style.
 Antique and vintage brooches are wonderful as they have already stood the test of time.
 With brooches it’s much better to choose something timeless to you than follow a trend- you want the piece to last!

 - Think about the colour of the brooch in relation to your other jewellery and clothing.
 If it’s something you plan on wearing alongside your other everyday jewellery, you don’t want any precious metals to clash.

 - Contemplate what size of brooch you would prefer.
-If you want to make a statement but would prefer not to have too large a brooch, you can do this by going for a smaller, more colourful one.
+If you want to make a statement, then a large brooch is perfect.
+However, if you would prefer not to have too large a brooch, you can do this by going for a smaller, more colourful one.

-Whether you’re a brooch fanatic or new fan, we hope this guide has answered some of your questions about these versatile accessories, and maybe inspired you to try a brooch out.
+Whether you’re a brooch fanatic or new fan, we hope this guide has answered some of your questions about these versatile accessories, given you some ideas, and maybe inspired you to try a brooch out.
 Do share with us any inspiration for how you style your brooches- we won’t tell you off if it’s not on the left breast!